jrgn9/plog/README.md

 *(If you write plog -e id or date without a third argument you will be prompted for one or two entry id numbers/dates)*
 ___

 ### ⚙️ Settings

-You can change some settings in the config file:
+You can change some settings in the config file (manually or by running plog --settings)

 **Author:** Can be changed by invoking plog.sh -a or by manually entering it in the config file.
 The author name will be displayed in each log entry.
 The default is your computer username (whoami).